 Before you begin, all the reagents you need must be configured.
 Further, for users with operator-level access only, there must be at least one validated protocol ready to load.
-See 5.3 - Managing Reagent Stations and 4.2 - Creating, Editing and Viewing Protocols for information about these topics.
+See 5.3 Managing Reagent Stations and 4.2 Creating, Editing, and Viewing Protocols for information about these topics.

-Instrument Checks and Setup
+3.1.1 Instrument Checks and Setup

-- Tap the Status button to display the Status screen.
-All protocol runs begin from the Status screen.
-See Figure 3-2. - 2.
-Check that the icon of the retort you want to use shows that the retort is either clean or has residue of a reagent compatible with the first reagent of the protocol.
-See Table 3-1. - If necessary, replace any reagent, or the wax in a wax chamber, that needs to be replaced (see 5.4 Replacing Reagents).
+- 1 Tap the Status button to display the Status screen.All protocol runs begin from the Status screen.
+See Figure 3-2. - 2 Check that the icon of the retort you want to use shows that the retort is either clean or has residue of a reagent compatible with the first reagent of the protocol.
+See Table 3-1. - 3 If necessary, replace any reagent, or the wax in a wax chamber, that needs to be replaced (see 5.4 Replacing Reagents).
 The standard icons for reagents and wax chambers will have been modified in various ways if replacement is needed or recommended.
-See 3.3.1.1 Bottle Icons and 3.3.1.2 Wax Chamber Icons. - 4.
-Check that the instrument is ready: - i.
-All 16 bottles must be properly installed on the instrument. - ii.
-There must be enough reagent in the bottles and wax chambers.
+See 3.3.1.1 Bottle Icons and 3.3.1.2 Wax Chamber Icons.

-Fill the bottles and chambers to at least the MIN 2 level if you fill retorts to the two-basket level, or to at least the MIN 3 level if you fill retorts to the three-basket level.
-(You can see the settings for the reagent fill levels by going to Settings > Instrument.)

-- iii.
-Open the retort to use.
-Check that it is clean, or that any residue is a reagent compatible with the first reagent in the protocol. - 5.
-Prepare your cassettes and load them into baskets (see 2.2.4 Cassette Baskets). - 6.
-Tap on the icon of the retort you want to use.
+- 4 Check that the instrument is ready: - a All 16 bottles must be properly installed on the instrument. - b There must be enough reagent in the bottles and wax chambers. - Fill the bottles and chambers to at least the MIN 2 level if you fill retorts to the two-basket level, or to at least the MIN 3 level if you fill retorts to the three-basket level.
+(You can see the settings for the reagent fill levels by going to Settings > Instrument.) - c Open the retort to use.
+Check that it is clean, or that any residue is a reagent compatible with the first reagent in the protocol. - d If applicable, check the HistoCore I-Scan settings by going to Settings > Device (See 6.3.4 Device Settings). - 5 Prepare your cassettes and load them into baskets (see 2.2.4 Cassette Baskets). - 6 Tap on the icon of the retort you want to use.

 The Retort [...]
 Baskets screen appears.
+This screen will look different depending on which scanner is in use.

+Barcode scanner:

+HistoCore I-Scan optical scanner:

+7 Optionally scan the baskets.

+If you are using the barcode scanner, you need to scan the basket ID only.

+If you are using the HistoCore I-Scan optical scanner, you need to scan the basket ID and also capture an image of the corresponding basket.
+The OK button is disabled until both are captured.

-Note that each basket has a 2-D barcode on one of its anti-reflection tag.
-Scanning the barcode (or entering it by hand) is an optional step, but doing so will help you track tissue specimens as they progress through the laboratory. - 7.
-Optionally scan the baskets.
-The IDs appear on the Retort [...]
-Baskets screen.
-When you are finished, tap OK. - 8.
-Place the baskets into the required retort and firmly close the retort lid.
+Each basket has a 2-D barcode on one of its anti-reflection tags.
+Scanning the barcode (or entering it by hand), and capturing the basket image is an optional step but doing so will help you track tissue specimens as they progress through the laboratory.

+- 8 When you are finished, tap OK. - 9 Place the baskets into the required retort and firmly close the retort lid.
 If the baskets were scanned, the number scanned will appear beside the retort's icon on the screen (see Table 3-1).

-Load Protocol
+3.1.2 Load Protocol

-- Tap the Select button at the bottom left (for retort A) or bottom right (for retort B).
-The Protocol Selection screen opens. - 2.
-Tap once on the protocol you want and tap Load. - Only validated protocols (indicated by a green tick) can be selected by operator-level users.
+- 1 Tap the Select button at the bottom left (for retort A) or bottom right (for retort B). - The Protocol Selection screen opens. - 2 Tap once on the protocol you want and tap Load.

+Operator-level users can only select validated protocols (indicated by a green tick).